telefonicaid/fiware-tidoop/tidoop-mr-lib/README.md

 ##<a name="whatis"></a>What is tidoop-mr-lib

-tidoop-mr-lib is a library of already developed-ready to use [MapReduce](http://research.google.com/archive/mapreduce.html) jobs for [Hadoop](https://hadoop.apache.org), allowing data scientists and engineers in genaral for an easy and quick approach to Big Data analysis.
+tidoop-mr-lib is a library of already developed-ready to use [MapReduce](http://research.google.com/archive/mapreduce.html) jobs for [Hadoop](https://hadoop.apache.org), allowing data scientists and engineers in general for an easy and quick approach to Big Data analysis.

 Available jobs can be used either to transform an input dataset, either to compute a value from it.
 Usually, these transformations or computations are suited for any general dataset, nevertheless there are NGSI specific MapReduce jobs simplifying a lot the process of analyzing NGSI-like context data.
 Have a look on this and many other ways of classifying the jobs in the [library details](#details) section.